Dennis Swanson: ABC Sports

 In 1986, Swanson was tapped to succeed Roone Arledge as president of ABC Sports; he would report to Arledge, who remained president of news and sports and would be the executive producer of ABC's coverage of the 1988 Winter Olympics.
 Swanson entered with an immediate need to cut costs at a division that lost a reported $40 million in 1985, with much of that loss being attributed to rights fees; many major sports contracts negotiated in prior years were written expecting higher inflation than actually occurred, causing ABC to have to absorb substantial losses.
 Chet Forte went as far as to say that Swanson "performed a function" for Capital Cities/ABC.
 He scrapped the three-man booth Arledge instituted for Monday Night Football, naming Al Michaels as the play-by-play voice.
-He also secured rights to the Belmont Stakes, giving ABC rights to the full Triple Crown, plus signed Jack Nicklaus as a golf commentator and brought Brent Musburger to the network after his high-profile firing from CBS in 1990.
+He also secured rights to the Belmont Stakes, giving ABC rights to the full Triple Crown; signed Jack Nicklaus as a golf commentator; and brought Brent Musburger to the network after his high-profile firing from CBS in 1990.
 One of Swanson's most enduring ideas in sports would not even air on ABC.
 At a breakfast with Juan Antonio Samaranch, the president of the International Olympic Committee, Swanson suggested that the IOC stagger the Summer and Winter Olympics, which at that time ran in the same year.
 The main reason was money, as advertisers were likely to spend less if they were hit for an Olympics twice in a year.
 The change would require a Winter Olympics just two years after the last, but the idea was quickly accepted by the IOC's executive committee and then its membership.

 In December 1990, Swanson added oversight of the daytime and children's divisions of ABC Entertainment.
 He relinquished these additional responsibilities in 1993 to focus on the sports division.

 Later in his tenure with the network, Swanson met a man who would later become one of his closest friends: Dick Ebersol, his counterpart at NBC Sports.
 In 1993, the two were attending a Chicago White Sox game when they came up with the idea that led to The Baseball Network, the two-network arrangement of Major League Baseball telecasts that ultimately was doomed by the strike that cut the 1994 MLB season short.
 In his last months at ABC Sports, Swanson set up meetings that helped lead to the creation of the Bowl Championship Series of college football.